frictionlessdata/datapackage-v2-draft/content/docs/specifications/extensions.md

 ## Example

-For example, we will create a Spatial Data Package that requires a `geopoint` marker to be provided for each resource consisting a Data Package and .
+For example, we will create a Spatial Data Package that requires a `geopoint` marker to be provided for each resource consisting a Data Package.

 ### Profile